varapp/varapp-docs/docs/src/deployment.rst

 * SMTP server (telnet)
 * Redis

+Make sure that all of them are running before installing Varapp.
-When necessary, see the :doc:`Dependencies <deploy/dependencies>` section to install them in a way that is guaranteed to work.
+Where necessary, see the :doc:`Dependencies <deploy/dependencies>` section to install them in a way that is guaranteed to work.

 .. toctree::